Research projects

 You will benefit from a taught programme, giving you a broad understanding of the breadth and depth of current and emerging offshore wind sector needs.
 This begins with an intensive six-month programme at the University of Hull for the new student intake, drawing on the expertise and facilities of all four academic partners.
 It is supplemented by Continuing Professional Development (CPD), which is embedded throughout your 4-year research scholarship.

 The successful candidate will develop expertise in behavioural economics, econometrics, and advanced data analysis tools, preparing them for impactful careers across academia, consulting, government, and beyond.
 You will develop a wide range of numerical modelling and programming skills that will provide excellent career opportunities in both academia and industry.
-You will be provided with the opportunity to acquire skills and expertise in software such as Stata and/or Matlab (Python).
+You will be provided with the opportunity to acquire skills and expertise in software such as Stata and Matlab or Python.

 Entry requirements